hamidreza-aftabi/OsteoOpt/README.md

 https://github.com/user-attachments/assets/674e7652-5fcb-4568-b28b-76c239419254

-**Important Note:** Please note that some parameter values in this repository may differ from those reported in the paper due to ongoing experimental adjustments and fine-tuning during development.
-This repository is actively under reconstruction; your patience and feedback are greatly appreciated.
+**Important:** Please note that due to ethical restrictions, the mesh file is not included.
+Interested parties should contact the authors directly for access.
+Additionally, some parameter values in this repository may differ from those reported in the paper due to ongoing experimental adjustments and fine-tuning during development.
+This repository is actively under reconstruction; your feedback is greatly appreciated.

 ---